diegovachon/FairHire-Ethical-AI-for-resume-screening/README.md

 FairHire is a full-stack resume screening system designed to promote privacy, fairness, and transparency in AI-powered hiring.
 It integrates PII redaction, machine learning–based evaluation, and real-time bias auditing into a unified, auditable workflow.

-Project Highlights
+What does FairHire do?

-- PII Redaction – Automatically detects and removes personally identifiable information (e.g., names, emails, phone numbers) before analysis.
-- ML-Based Ranking – Scores resumes using a trained model based on experience, skills, and relevance.
-- Bias Auditing – Evaluates whether scores are disproportionately low for specific demographic groups (e.g., gender or ethnicity).
-- Explainability – Provides transparent justifications for each score to support accountability.
-- Purpose Limitation – Logs access and enforces responsible data usage policies.
+Firstly, it automatically detects and removes personally identifiable information (e.g., names, emails, phone numbers) before analysis.
+Secondly, it scores resumes using a trained model based on experience, skills, and relevance.
+Thirdly, it evaluates whether scores are disproportionately low for specific demographic groups (e.g., gender or ethnicity).
+Fourthly, it provides transparent justifications for each score to support accountability.
+Finally, it logs access and enforces responsible data usage policies.

 Tech Stack
-| Layer          | Technologies
-| Backend        | Python, FastAPI, Pydantic, Uvicorn
-| Frontend       | React, Axios
-| ML**           | Scikit-learn (Logistic Regression), Fairlearn (Bias Audit), Pandas
-| Security & PII | Regex, Custom Redaction Logic
-| Deployment     | Docker
+For backend, it uses Python, FastAPI, Pydantic and Uvicorn.
+For frontend, it uses React and Axios.
+For the machine learning, it uses Scikit-learn (Logistic Regression), Fairlearn (Bias Audit) and Pandas.
+For Security and PII, it uses Regex and Custom Redaction Logic.
+For the deployment, it uses Docker.

 Sample Workflow